jessicascarborough/432-2021/project1/01_project1_proposal.md

         proposal, and the other must submit a single-page text document (Word is fine) which states that their partner will submit the joint proposal, before we will evaluate your work.
--   We will evaluate each of the 10 main sections of the proposal.
-You will receive one point for each section that is successfully completed.
-    -   Details on the process we’ll use for this evaluation will be available soon.
+-   There are 10 elements we will assess, worth one point each.
--   If you receive a grade lower than 10, we will specify the problematic sections and then you will have to redo the work (quickly) to fix the problems until we are satisfied.
+-   If you receive a grade lower than 10, we will specify the problematic elements and then you will have to redo the work (quickly) to fix the problems until we are satisfied.
--   One you have successfully completed all tasks, you will receive full credit for the proposal and can move on to the second task (Analysis and Presentation).
+-   One you have successfully completed all tasks, you will receive full credit for the proposal and can then move on to Task 2 (Analysis and Presentation).

 # Links